 According to the law, if you have premises or stores selling or supplying alcohol, you will need to display the prescribed notice.
 What are the legal requirements on the content and format of the notice?Tobacco and Alcohol Control Office, Department of Health

-According to the law, if you have premises or stores selling or supplying alcohol, you will need to display the prescribed notice in both Chinese and English, which is as follows:
+According to Part 5 of Dutiable Commodities (Liquor) Regulations (Cap.
+109B), if you have premises or stores selling or supplying alcohol, you will need to display the prescribed notice in both Chinese and English as follows:

 ”Under the law of Hong Kong, intoxicating liquor must not be sold or supplied to a minor in the course of business.”